-Once you’ve finished collecting and analyzing your data, you can begin writing up the results section of your dissertation.
+Once you’ve finished collecting and analyzing your data, you can begin writing up the results.
 This is where you report the main findings of your research.

-When to write a results section
+When to write a results chapter

-Results of quantitative research (e.g. surveys)
+Results of quantitative research (e.g. surveys, experiments)

 Tables and figures

 In quantitative research, it’s helpful to include visual elements such as graphs, charts and tables, but only if they accurately reflect your results and add value for the reader.